multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 Generally speaking, in order to create transactions that transfer native tokens or ESDT tokens, one should use the `TransferTransactionsFactory` class.

 :::note
 In `sdk-core v13`, the `TransferTransactionsFactory` class was extended with new methods, to be aligned with the [SDKs specs](https://github.com/multiversx/mx-sdk-specs/blob/main/core/transactions-factories/transfer_transactions_factory.md).
 The old, legacy methods are still available (see below), thus existing client code isn't affected.
 :::

 :::note
 In `sdk-core v13`, the `TokenTransfer` class has changed, in a non-breaking manner.
 Though, from now on, it should only be used for prepairing ESDT token transfers, not native EGLD transfers.

-A `TokenTransfer` object can be instantiated using the legacy approaches, e.g. `fungibleFromAmount`, `nonFungible` (which are still available), or with the new approach (which, among others, makes abstraction of the number of decimals a token has).
+A `TokenTransfer` object can still be instantiated using the legacy methods, e.g. `fungibleFromAmount`, `nonFungible` (which are still available), but we recommend using the new approach instead (which, among others, makes abstraction of the number of decimals a token has).
 :::

 :::tip